dalequark/daleonai/_posts/2022-03-01-machine-learnings-most-useful-multitool-embeddings.md

 We can also embed images, which enables us to do reverse-image search, i.e. “search by image.”
 One example is vision product search, which also happens to be a [Google Cloud product](https://cloud.google.com/vision/product-search/docs) by the same name.

 Imagine, for example, that you’re a clothing store and you want to build out a search feature.
 You might want to support text queries like “leather goth studded mini skirt.”
 Using something like a USE embedding, you might be able to match that text user query with a product description.
-But wouldn’t it be neat if you could let users search by image?
-So that they could upload, say, a trending top from Instagram and see it matched against similar products in your inventory?
+But wouldn’t it be neat if you could let users search by image instead of just text?
+So that shoppers could upload, say, a trending top from Instagram and see it matched against similar products in your inventory?
 (That’s exactly what [this tutorial](https://youtu.be/o6nGn1euRjk) shows you how to build.)

 One of my favorite products that uses image search is Google Lens.
 It matches camera photos with visually similar products.
+Here, it tries to match online products that look similar to my pair of sneakers:

 ![Google lens search of Dale's sneakers](/images/271387756_422048173050337_2202992223284585099_n.jpg "Google lens search of Dale's sneakers")